nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide

 Ado is a **desktop chatbot app for managing and storing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI). <br>
 What are you waiting for?
-Start using Ado today! :panda_face:
+Start using Ado today! 🐼

 - [Quick Start](#quick-start)
 - [Features](#features)